Bankoga/golem/open_problems/connection_problems.md

 Consequently, we know that each problem domain type requires specific layers within certain region for accepting output from other PDs.

 > Open Question: How are the specific input destinations indicated, and how does the framework handle this during init?
-> Open Question: When building connections between cells and destinations, how does we indicate that a problem domain type receives all inputs to a specific location or set of locations?
+> Open Question: When building connections between cells and destinations, how do we indicate that a problem domain type receives all inputs to a specific location or set of locations?

 For example, the Cortical type accepts external inputs via the cort_relay layer in the relay region which then passes input to the cortex region.
 Doing so starts a cascade of signal passing between layers of the two regions.